GeoscienceAustralia/ptha/propagation/SWALS/README.md

 Variables in [src_standard_compiler_var](./src/src_standard_compiler_var) can be overridden in particular applications, by defining them in the application-specific makefile (see the examples).
-This is required in many situations (e.g. to use spherical coordinates, different compilers or compiler options, or non-standard library locations).
+This is required in many situations (e.g. to use spherical coordinates; different compiler options; non-standard library locations).
 There are many examples of application makefiles in the [examples folder](./examples/) (look for files with names beginning with make\_).
-For instance [this makefile](./examples/nthmp/BP09/make_BP09_coarray) builds a spherical-coordinates model with distributed-memory-parallel support, while [this makefile](examples/circular_island/make_circular_island) builds an openmp-only model with cartesian coordinates using single-precision reals and code-timing.
+For instance [this makefile](./examples/nthmp/BP09/make_BP09_coarray) builds a spherical-coordinates model with distributed-memory-parallel support, while [this makefile](examples/circular_island/make_circular_island) builds an openmp-only model with Cartesian coordinates using single-precision reals and code-timing.
 To make a new makefile, you often just need to copy an existing one and change the 'mymodel' variable to correspond to your main f90 file.